Privacy Policy

 Under the Privacy Act, all Australian government agencies and private sector organizations with an annual turnover of AU$3 million or more are required to have a Privacy Policy.
 Additionally, some smaller businesses must comply if they handle sensitive information, provide health services, or engage in activities like credit reporting.

 Given Lodestone’s role in providing software solutions, we recognize our responsibility to uphold high privacy standards in alignment with legal requirements and industry best practices.
+Lodestone acts as a data processor on behalf of its customers and does not determine the purpose or means of processing End User data unless required by law.

 3. Collection of Personal Information